DJDanl/cpp-docs.pt-br/docs/standard-library/scoped-allocator-adaptor-class.md

 ### <a name="parameters"></a>Parâmetros

-`ptr` Um ponteiro para o objeto a ser destruído.
+*PTR* um ponteiro para o objeto a ser destruído.

 ### <a name="return-value"></a>Valor de retorno